Tassia Lodge: Our full report

 The six rooms at Tassia are all very different from each other, but all are exceptionally private, and two are well suited for families as they can take an extra bed.
 Each room is completely open sided, with great views from the bed, shower and bathroom.
 Inside, they are designed much like the communal areas with lots of chunky wooden furniture, natural colours, and stone floors and walls.
 The mosquito-netted beds are very comfortable and each room has an en-suite bathroom with hot running water and flushing loo.
 There’s certainly plenty of space, and the absence of many walls gives a remarkable feeling of airiness.

 Tassia is a rare gem; we love it!
 It’s a place where you can get as involved as you like with their projects, but which is also a great place to relax.
-Tassia is at its best when guests buy into the ethos of the place and the atmosphere Antonia and Martin have created.
+Tassia is at its best when guests buy into the ethos of the place and the atmosphere that has been created here.
 It’s not a lodge where you can focus just on game-viewing, but it makes an excellent stopover to add variety, culture and wilderness to a more conventional Kenyan safari.

-Ideal length of stay: Spend at least three nights, but if you’d like to include a night bush-camping then four or five would probably be better.
+- Spend at least three nights, but if you’d like to include a night bush-camping then four or five would probably be better.